 The Traffic Safety Culture Survey takes place every 2 years.
 The purpose of this study is to collect data on the attitudes, perceptions and behaviours of road users as they relate to traffic safety in the Edmonton region.
-The most recent Edmonton and Area Traffic Safety Culture Survey took place in the summer of 2018.
-Results will be posted by the end of January 2019.
+In the summer of 2018, more than 5,000 people took part in the most recent Edmonton and Area Traffic Safety Culture Survey.
+Analysts are still reviewing the data and the results will be posted by the end of August 2019.

 Distracted Road Use

 Distracted road users, including pedestrians, cyclists, motorcyclists and drivers, represent a serious threat to safety on our roadways.
 In January 2016, the City initiated a study on distracted road use with Dr. Michelle Chan, a recent PhD graduate in Psychology, who specializes in this area of research.
 This study was completed in May 2016, and will be used to implement evidence-based countermeasures to reduce distracted road use in Edmonton.